Welcome!

 Do you teach classes in the winter?

 Generally no, I do not teach in the winter months as I drive from one location to another.
 The weather in our beautiful country during these months can be quite volatile and dangerous for all.
 Besides, hubby and I do need to see each other for a few months!
-Typically, classes are offered from March to November.
+Typically, classes are offered from to April -November.

 What is your philosophy regarding working with horses?